 What’s even better, is that we visited multiple beaches without a car!
 That’s right!
-You can go to one beach, and from there travel to the next beach on foot.
+We visited four of the most beautiful beaches in Menorca through a short hike.

 How do you ask?
 Take the Cami de Cavalls.

 About Camí de Cavalls

 Some of the most beautiful beaches in Menorca – Cala Turqueta, Cala Macarelleta, Cala Macarella, and Cala Galdana – form part of Stage 13 of Camí de Cavalls.
 This stage is 6.4 km long in total and takes roughly 2.5 hours to complete.
 Of course, you could choose to only do a part of it.

 A word of advice – if plan to beach hop in Menorca, wear a pair of good shoes.
 Camí de Cavalls is a hike and not a paved path.
 Also, carry lots of water, food, and sunscreen.